Last month we were contacted by a retired gentleman looking for advice.

 He went on to say that his wife was 47 years old, a homeowner, but currently not employed and with no intention of returning to work.
 We asked when she last worked and he said “Twenty years ago”.

-In reply to James we said that it is now quite well known that the standard lender products, which can be found on mortgage sourcing software and on the internet, which can be used by Brokers and public alike, have basic eligibility criteria which include minimum acceptable income levels.
+In reply to James we said that it is now quite well known that the standard lender products have basic eligibility criteria which include minimum acceptable income levels.